AstroTechies/astroneermodding/docs/standards/metadatav2.rst

       - A standard JSON object, where the keys are game paths to any asset and the values are standard JSON objects containing item list modifications to make to that asset.
       - The key of each entry within each item list modification object is an array name to modify in the asset, and the corresponding value is a standard JSON arrays which lists entries to add to the specified array as object pointers.
-      - Alternatively, the array names to modify in the asset MAY be instead specified with the format ``category_name.array_name`` in order to hone in on one particular array.
+      - Alternatively, the array names to modify in the asset MAY be instead specified with the format ``export_name.array_name`` in order to hone in on one particular array.
       - This field has a niche use, but is especially important in adding entries to commonly used item lists, such as the list of items that a certain printer can print or the global master list that contains items that need to be referenced on bootup for the research catalog or otherwise.

+      - In certain cases, specifying certain assets for use with this field also automatically causes those item list entries to be added for use with other assets, in order to maintain backwards compatibility.
+This behavior can be disabled by manually specifying an entry for the target asset in the ``item_list_entries`` field.

+         - ``/Game/Items/ItemTypes/MasterItemList`` entries are copied to ``/Game/Items/ItemTypes/BaseGameInitialKnownItemList``
+         - ``/Game/Items/ItemTypes/MasterItemList`` entries are copied to ``/Game/U32_Expansion/Items/GW_InitialKnownItemList``
+         - ``/Game/Items/ItemLists/BackpackPrinterItemList`` entries are copied to ``/Game/Items/ItemLists/BackpackPrinterItemList_GW``
+         - ``/Game/Items/ItemLists/T1PrinterItemList`` entries are copied to ``/Game/Items/ItemLists/T1PrinterItemList_GW``
+         - ``/Game/Items/ItemLists/T2PrinterItemList`` entries are copied to ``/Game/Items/ItemLists/T2PrinterItemList_GW``

       - This field is represented as an object, and is OPTIONAL, defaulting to ``{}``.

    -  ``biome_placement_modifiers``